-Contaminant (units) Site MCL MCLG Level Found Range Sample Date (if prior to 2021) Violation Typical Source of Contaminant ARSENIC (ppb) 10 n/a 0 0 - 0 7/21/2020 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes BARIUM (ppm) 2 2 0.015 0.009 - 0.015 7/21/2020 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits CHROMIUM (ppb) 100 100 2 1 - 2 7/21/2020 No Discharge from steel and pulp mills; Erosion of natural deposits FLUORIDE (ppm) 4 4 0.0 0.0 - 7/21/2020 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories NITRATE (N03-N) (ppm) 10 10 2.30 1.10 - 2.30 No Runoff from fertilizer use; Leaching from septic tanks, sewage;
+Contaminant (units) Site MCL MCLG Level Found Range Sample Date (if prior to 2023) Violation Typical Source of Contaminant BARIUM (ppm) 2 2 0.015 0.009 - 0.015 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits CHROMIUM (ppb) 100 100 2 0 - 2 No Discharge from steel and pulp mills; Erosion of natural deposits

-Contaminant (units) Site MCL MCLG Level Found Range Sample Date (if prior to 2021) Violation Typical Source of Contaminant Erosion of natural deposits SELENIUM (ppb) 50 50 1 0 - 1 7/21/2020 No Discharge from petroleum and metal refineries; Erosion of natural deposits; Discharge from mines SODIUM (ppm) n/a n/a 2.40 1.50 - 2.40 7/21/2020 No n/a
+Contaminant (units) Site MCL MCLG Level Found Range Sample Date (if prior to 2023) Violation Typical Source of Contaminant FLUORIDE (ppm) 4 4 0.1 0.1 - 0.1 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories NITRATE (N03-N) (ppm) 10 10 2.40 0.53 - 2.40 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits SODIUM (ppm) n/a n/a 2.40 1.60 - 2.40 No n/a

-Contaminant (units) Action Level MCLG 90th Percentile Level Found # of Results Sample Date (if prior to 2021) Violation Typical Source of Contaminant COPPER (ppm) AL=1.3 1.3 0.1700 0 of 10 results were above the action level.
-7/16/2020 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives LEAD (ppb) AL=15 0 4.50 0 of 10 results were above the action level.
-7/16/2020 No Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminant (units) Action Level MCLG 90th Percentile Level Found # of Results Sample Date (if prior to 2023) Violation Typical Source of Contaminant COPPER (ppm) AL=1.3 1.3 0.1500 0 of 10 results were above the action level.
+No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives LEAD (ppb) AL=15 0 3.20 0 of 10 results were above the action level.
+No Corrosion of household plumbing systems; Erosion of natural deposits plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.